artichoke/artichoke/design/memory-management.md

 context, module context, proc, or top self, captured variable in a proc, or a constant binding), the name will hold a `Strong` reference.

-If the reference is captured by a proc, the proc will hold a `CycleStrong` reference.
+If the reference is captured by a proc, the proc will hold a `Strong` reference.

 ### Breaking Cycles